severalnines/docs/administration.rst

 .. code-block:: bash

 	$ yum clean all
-	$ yum install cmon-controller clustercontrol clustercontrol-cmonapi clustercontrol-controller clustercontrol-nodejs
+	$ yum install clustercontrol clustercontrol-cmonapi clustercontrol-controller clustercontrol-nodejs

-..
-Note:: cmon-controller is a transition package for clustercontrol-controller.
-Omit it from the command line if you previously didn't have cmon-controller package installed.

-4) Upgrade the CMON database for ClusterControl controller.
+4) If you are upgrading from version 1.3.0, you can skip this step.
+Upgrade the CMON database for ClusterControl controller.
 When performing an upgrade from an older version, it is compulsory to apply the SQL modification files relative to the upgrade.
-For example, when upgrading from version 1.2.8 to version 1.2.12, apply all SQL modification files between those versions in sequential order:
+For example, when upgrading from version 1.2.8 to version 1.3.1, apply all SQL modification files between those versions in sequential order:

 .. code-block:: bash